oscarvargash/cirm_23/day_2/README.md

 ![Table1](files/Table1_CIRMBioinf.jpeg)

-Now, we want to get this data into R. But, I will not work (and I will prove this to you later).
+Now, we want to get this data into R. But, it will not work (and I will prove this to you later).

 We intentionally started with a file that R cannot read.
 It has a couple of common problems that need to be fixed before any file can be brought into R.
 * Variable names (the column names) must follow the R rules.